sgrenade5/pvp.cash/README.md

 ### Join the Revolution

-PvPCasino represents a fundamental shift in how online gambling works.
+pvp.cash represents a fundamental shift in how online gambling works.
 By focusing on player-vs-player competition and transparent commission structures, we're creating a fairer, more engaging gambling environment where skill and strategy matter more than luck.

-Whether you're a casual player looking for a more social experience or a serious gambler tired of fighting against the house edge, PvPCasino offers a refreshing alternative to traditional online casinos.
+Whether you're a casual player looking for a more social experience or a serious gambler tired of fighting against the house edge, pvp.cash offers a refreshing alternative to traditional online casinos.

 ---